HrBingR/BookHaven/README-DockerHub.md

   - Created migration to update existing fallback identifiers
   - Swapped from gunicorn sync to gunicorn gthread for better upload performance
   - Fixed celery task imports for scheduled scans
+- v1.4.1
+  - Fixed hiding the upload button when uploads feature is disabled

 ## TODO: